devshed-digital/fullstack-test/README.md

 This project is built on the MERN Stack ([Mongo](https://www.mongodb.com/docs/), [Express](https://expressjs.com/), [React](https://reactjs.org/), [Node](https://nodejs.org/en/)).

-Additionally, you'll have access to axios for your API request.
+Additionally, you'll have access to [Axios](https://axios-http.com/docs/intro) for your API request.
 If you decide to install any additional libraries or NPM packages please note them down and add a quick explaination.

 #### 2. Install your dependencies